 - Arts and crafts.
 We’re sure you’ve seen the commercials and advertisements that explain that coloring books are no longer just for kids.
 If you and your friends are the crafty types, consider picking up a few adult coloring books and let everyone bring out their artistic side!

-Now onto our favorite topic – the food!
-Like we said earlier the host should always be in charge of the turkey (and gravy too), but as for the rest, here are a few foods that we recommend:
+Now, onto our favorite topic — the food!
+Like we said earlier, the host should always be in charge of the turkey (and gravy, too), but as for the rest, here are some other foods to serve at your Friendsgiving.

 - Cranberry sauce